This is an End, But Not 'The End': A Philosophy of Hope

 It is in the desperation embodied in the question “does it get better after this?”—and the realization that there is an end to what we are experiencing now— an end that will lead us into something better or worse…either way it will take us somewhere.
 I truly believe that desperation is at the heart of those who receive the good news.
 The rejoicing does not come without the weariness and without the weariness, we do not have eyes to see our hope in the infant Jesus.
 Only desperate people see salvation in such scandalous ways.

 I know I cannot amass guilt for events that happened long before I was involved in the city, but I reflect often on the mother in Brockton who sought hope in a scandalous way.
 I want to embody the kind of hope that could’ve told her, before it was too late, “yes it will.”
-I want to be able to say I’ve made it through enough evenings and ends to see morning and hope.
-I wonder if anyone ever told her about a son who was sacrificed for her sons—no, I wonder if anyone ever showed up for her in a way that allowed her to see morning and hope.
-I’m afraid I already know the answer: and that is then perhaps we wouldn’t have heard that tragic story.
-Perhaps we would know well our response to the world hurting should look like God’s response.
+I want to be able to say I’ve made it through enough “evenings” and “ends” to see “morning” and “hope.”
+I wonder if anyone ever told her about The Son who was sacrificed for her sons—no, I wonder if anyone ever showed up for her in a way that allowed her to see “morning” and “hope.”
+I’m afraid I already know the answer: No, for the simple fact that we have this tragic reality.

 In a world full of hurt and pain, suffering and loneliness, loss and longing, God meets the desperate in radical hope.